 Question: What are the side effects of curcumin and turmeric?

-Answer: Turmeric/curcumin supplements are generally safe, but gastrointestinal side effects may occur with higher doses and they can cause problems for people with gallbladder disease, kidney stones, or those taking blood-thinning, blood-sugar-lowering, or immunosuppressant medications.
+Answer: Turmeric/curcumin supplements are generally safe, but gastrointestinal side effects may occur with higher doses and they can cause problems for people with gallbladder disease or kidney stones.
+They can also interact with medications, such as those for blood-thinning, blood-sugar-lowering, and immunosuppression, as well as the anti-cancer drug tamoxifen.
 Curcumin may also inhibit iron absorption.
 Be aware that black pepper extract (piperine) often added to curcumin to increase bioavailability also interacts with a number of medications.

 Although rare, elevated liver enzymes and liver injury have been reported with the use of turmeric/curcumin supplements.